What if you’re left alone with no one to trust?

 The 5th Wave is the first book in Yancey’s 5th Wave trilogy.
 There is definitely still tons more to tell but The 5th Wave is still a nicely contained story with a perfect balance of suspense and closure (even if I absolutely had to stay up until 4am to finish reading it).

 Yancey takes a familiar scenario from science fiction and turns it completely upside down: not only are the aliens smarter, they’re winning.
 Not only are they winning, they’re probably going to keep winning.

 And yet in a world essentially without hope we get characters made of steel with an inherent resilience and courage.

 It’s hard to talk about more here without ruining the surprises of Yancey’s expert plotting and masterful writing.
 Truly, The 5th Wave is a masterpiece with brilliant plotting as everything readers think they know is thrown into question again and again as the story continues.
 Yancey expertly uses multiple viewpoints to tell an intricate story with carefully time reveals and more than a few twists.

-Possible Pairings: The Hunger Games by Suzanne Collins, Magisterium by Jeff Hirsch, False Memory by Dan Krokos, Legend by Marie Lu, A Confusion of Princes by Garth Nix, Divergent by Veronica Roth, Vicious by V. E. Schwab, This is Not a Test by Courtney Summers, Pod by Stephen Wallenfels, Code Name Verity by Elizabeth Wein
+Possible Pairings: Landscape with Invisible Hand by M. T. Anderson, The Hunger Games by Suzanne Collins, Magisterium by Jeff Hirsch, False Memory by Dan Krokos, Legend by Marie Lu, A Confusion of Princes by Garth Nix, Divergent by Veronica Roth, Vicious by V. E. Schwab, This is Not a Test by Courtney Summers, Pod by Stephen Wallenfels, Code Name Verity by Elizabeth Wein